rajashayanejazkhan/ML-SE-3105--2022_SE_24/OEL_2022-SE-24/Open_Ended_Lab_Report.md

 ## Introduction
-The MNIST dataset consists of handwritten digits (0-9), represented as 28x28 grayscale images.
+The dataset consists of handwritten digits (0-9), represented as 28x28 grayscale images.
 These images are flattened into 784-dimensional vectors with pixel intensities ranging from 0 to 255.
 The dataset is pre-split into a training set (60,000 samples) and a testing set (10,000 samples).
 The objective of this lab is to implement and evaluate multiple classification models to determine their effectiveness in recognizing handwritten digits.

 ## Dataset Preparation
 ### **Loading the Data**